AdobeDocs/campaign-classic.en/help/campaign/using/setting-up-marketing-campaigns.md

 ## Creating plan and program hierarchy {#creating-plan-and-program-hierarchy}

-To configure your folder hierarchy for marketing plans and programs, follow these steps:
+To configure your folder hierarchy for marketing plans and programs:

 1. Click the **Explorer** icon on the home page.
 1. Right-click the folder in which you want to create your plan.